Usability

 Get in touch

-I'm in sunny Florida, come join me or call/text/high-five me!
+We are located in sunny Florida, come join us or call/text/send a high-five!